 – Charges are in dispute until the REP wins the dispute.

-– If you were underbilled for a service rendered more than six months ago.
+– If you were underbilled for a service rendered over six months ago.

 – Failure to pay an estimated bill other than a meter-reading plan bill.